-- (a) Foreign exchange derivative instruments: currency futures and swaps; - (b)Interest rate derivative instruments: cross currency swaps; - (c) Credit derivative instruments: all derivatives shown in gross pay a periodic fee in return for a payment by the protection seller upon the occurrence, if any, of such a credit event.
+- (a) Foreign exchange derivative instruments: currency futures and swaps; - (b) Interest rate derivative instruments: cross currency swaps; - (c) Credit derivative instruments: all derivatives shown in gross pay a periodic fee in return for a payment by the protection seller upon the occurrence, if any, of such a credit event.

 The contract maturity date is the basic element to understand the Bank's gross settled derivative instruments as at balance sheet dates.
+The disclosed amounts are based on contract cash flows and part of disclosed are not in conformity with related items on consolidated balance sheet.
 Maturity analysis of gross settled derivative financial liabilities was as follows: